Ashy dermatosis in Child

 Pathogenetically, a cell-mediated immune reaction to antigens located in basal and mid-epidermal keratinocytes is postulated.
 No definitive cause has been identified; however, AD has been associated with certain exposures, including ammonium nitrate, oral radiographic contrast media, cobalt, enteroviral infection, HIV seroconversion, chronic hepatitis C infection, and whipworm infection.

+An AD-like eruption from osimertinib has been reported.
 See drug-induced hyperpigmentation for discussion of drugs that may cause an AD-like reaction.

 L81.4 – Other melanin hyperpigmentation